Skip to main content

 View Answer:

 Interview Response: The switch statement works by checking the initial value against the case values.
 If the initial value equals one of the case values, it stops.
-A default value gets used if the case does not equal one of the case values.
+An optional default value is used if the switch condition does not equal one of the case values.

 Code Example: Syntax